Tool

 - 7:00pm-7:30pm (or sometime around sundown): Break the fast and let everyone eat!

-- 7:30pm-7:40pm: Talk about the amount of money raised and the impact it will have on your action issue or cause you’re donating to.
+- 7:30pm-7:40pm: If you collected donations, talk about the amount of money raised and the impact it will have on your action issue or cause you’re donating to.

 - 7:40pm-8:00pm: Invite diverse members of the planning committee to talk about what their religious and philosophical traditions say about the importance of fasting.

-- 7:30pm-7:40pm: Have a Talk Better Together or some other type of dialogue with people that have come.
+- 7:30pm-7:40pm: Have a Talk Better Together or some other type of reflection with people that have come.

 ProTip: Don’t make people wait for food.
 They’re hungry and can get feisty if they have to wait for food for too long